-Data Freshness
+Data freshness

 Your most valuable and important business data is rarely static.
-Change is constant, especially for data related to customers, logistics, ecommerce, etc. While the rate of change varies by data type and source, the business impacts of relying on out-of-date data are similar.
+Change is constant, especially for data related to marketing, policyholders, underwriting, pricing, and claims.
+While the rate of change varies by data type and source, the business impacts of relying on out-of-date data are similar.
 Capturing data changes in a timely manner generally requires integration with external, third-party systems and data sources as well as between internal systems and data lakes.
-Here again, automation for data quality checks and controls is a requirement for just about every business.
+Here again, automation for data quality checks and controls is a requirement for just about any size insurance carrier.